tardate/LittleArduinoProjects/README.md

-# 235 Little Electronics and Arduino Projects
+# 236 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [AudioDSP](./playground/AudioDSP) - build and test an arduino DSP circuit based on the pedalSHIELD by electrosmash.
+> Latest addition:sparkles: [AudioDSP/Boost](./playground/AudioDSP/Boost) - arduino DSP boost effect based on the pedalSHIELD by electrosmash.

 Just my collection of electronics projects, many involving an Arduino in one way or another.